Skip to content

 });

 The RealtimeSession constructor takes an agent as the first argument.
-This agent will be the first agent that your user will be able to interact with.
+This agent will be the first one your user interacts with.

-To connect to the session you need to pass the client ephemeral token you generated earlier on.
+To connect to the session you need to pass the client ephemeral token you generated earlier.

 import { RealtimeAgent, RealtimeSession } from '@openai/agents/realtime';